ansiwave/nimwave/README.md

 })
 ```

-This is a somewhat pointless example single we're just wrapping the vbox in a component, but you get the idea.
+This is a somewhat pointless example since we're just wrapping the vbox in a component, but you get the idea.
 All you need to do is make a proc with the right signature, add it to `ctx.components`, and immediately start using it.

 ### Resizing components